prime-jd/react-js/05_viteReact/README.md

 # HOOKS USING TO CREATE PROJECT

 # 1. useState()
-A javascript library for building user Interface.</br>
+A javascript library for building user Interface.<br>
-Used to integrate state variables to functional components.
+Used to integrate state variables to functional components.<br>
+State variables are used to store and manage component-specific data that may change over time, causing the component to re-render with the updated data.